dekoza/mtgpl/ORI.rst

 :mtgtip:`Dark Petition<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/9/e9df9c5e-7087-42b2-9001-c89d40a66c68.jpg?1562047771|https://scryfall.com/card/ori/90/dark-petition?utm_source=api>`
-   Search your library for a card and put that card into your hand.
-Then shuffle your library.
+   Search your library for a card, put that card into your hand, then shuffle.

    Spell mastery — If there are two or more instant and/or sorcery cards in your graveyard, add |mana_b|\ |mana_b|\ |mana_b|.